tktkq9/falcor_memo/RemderPassプロジェクト集.md

     as well as the barycentrics at the hit point.

 out : depth、D32Float
-out : vbuffer、、RenderTarget | UnorderedAccess、RG32Uint
+out : vbuffer、Scene.HitInfoシェーダーのHitInfoがｋ、RenderTarget | UnorderedAccess、RG32Uint

 ### VBufferRT
     This pass renders a visibility buffer using ray tracing.